Optics beyond Lenses with Monocle

 index Optional.
 Our intuition says that it makes sense because before going deeper at desired

-field we need to “assume” with Prism that current field is a JSON object.
+field we need to “assume” with Prism that the current field is a JSON object.

 The difference in simplicity and conciseness is striking.

-It was very rough introduction to internals of
+It was a very rough introduction to the internals of

 optics-circe.
-I encourage you to study source code – it’s really elegant solution to practical problem.
-Also codebase for optics is relatively small and contains nice tests.
+I encourage you to study source code – it’s a really elegant solution to a practical problem.
+Also, the codebase for optics is relatively small and contains nice tests.

 I owe you an explanation on